XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## book_offers ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/develop/src/ripple/rpc/handlers/BookOffers.cpp "Source")

 The `book_offers` method retrieves a list of offers, also known as the [order book](http://www.investopedia.com/terms/o/order-book.asp), between two currencies.
-If the results are very large, a partial result is returned with a marker so that subsequent requests can resume from where the previous one left off.
+If the results are very large, a partial result is returned with a marker so that later requests can resume from where the previous one left off.

 #### Request Format ####
 An example of the request format: